MaptimeNYC/working-with-satellite-data/README.md

 ## Tutorial
 You can find the slides for this Maptime [here](https://maptimenyc.github.io/working-with-satellite-data).

-## Google Earth Engine script from the slides
+## Script
-https://code.earthengine.google.com/f1llm31nl4t3r
+This link will open the script from the presentation in the Google Earth Engine Code Editor. https://code.earthengine.google.com/f1llm31nl4t3r